Troughy/StaffChat/README.md

 This project uses the Azul Zulu JDK 17.0.4, which is based on OpenJDK.
 Download from [here](https://www.azul.com/downloads/?version=java-17-lts&package=jdk).
 Finally, run `mvn package` in the project's directory.
 This will create the `StaffChat-X.X.jar` file in the `target` folder.

+### Latest build
+If you want the latest (unstable) version, click [here](https://github.com/FOSSPlugins/StaffChat/actions/workflows/maven.yml), click on the latest successful workflow run, scroll down to the `Artifacts`, and click on `StaffChat-latest`.
+This will download a zip file which will contain the plugin jar file.

 1.19+ - Check out [No Chat Reports](https://www.curseforge.com/minecraft/mc-mods/no-chat-reports).
-It also removes the warning you get when you escape the prefix (with \).
+It also removes the warning you get when you escape the prefix (with \\).